chriscapisce/Custom-Exim4-Blacklists/README.md

  	      message	= You have been blacklisted for sending SPAM.
         # END

-I will look like this:
+It will look like this:

 	acl_check_rcpt: